Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Abstract

 \section{Abstract}

-We present a framework for smooth optimization of explicitly regularized objectives for (structured) sparsity.
-These non-smooth and possibly non-convex problems typically rely on solvers tailored to specific models and regularizers.
-In contrast, our method enables fully differentiable and approximation-free optimization and is thus compatible with the ubiquitous gradient descent paradigm in deep learning.
-The proposed optimization transfer comprises an overparameterization of selected parameters and a change of penalties.
-In the overparametrized problem, smooth surrogate regularization induces non-smooth, sparse regularization in the base parametrization.
-We prove that the surrogate objective is equivalent in the sense that it not only has identical global minima but also matching local minima, thereby avoiding the introduction of spurious solutions.
-Additionally, our theory establishes results of independent interest regarding matching local minima for arbitrary, potentially unregularized, objectives.
-We comprehensively review sparsity-inducing parametrizations across different fields that are covered by our general theory, extend their scope, and propose improvements in several aspects.
-Numerical experiments further demonstrate the correctness and effectiveness of our approach on several sparse learning problems ranging from high-dimensional regression to sparse neural network training.
+{In recent years, overparametrization has received considerable attention in various fields, shown to accelerate training and promote simplicity.
+However, few works study the induced sparse regularization of the original parameters that is caused by combining overparametrization with explicit smooth regularization.
+Here, we present a unifying framework for smooth optimization of explicitly regularized objectives for (structured) sparsity.
+These non-smooth and possibly non-convex problems typically rely on solvers tailored to specific models or regularizers and have not been widely adopted in deep learning.
+In contrast, our method promises fully differentiable and approximation-free optimization for sparse regularizers and is thus compatible with the ubiquitous gradient descent paradigm.
+The proposed optimization transfer comprises overparameterization of selected parameters and a change of penalties.
+We prove that the surrogate objective is equivalent in the sense of identical global and local minima, thereby avoiding the introduction of spurious solutions.
+We comprehensively review sparsity-inducing parametrizations across different fields and combine them in our explicit surrogate regularization framework.
+We further extend their scope, point out improvements and present novel parametrizations.
+Numerical experiments further demonstrate the correctness and effectiveness of our approach on several sparse learning problems from high-dimensional regression to sparse neural network training. }